 MHF Multifamily Mortgage Insurance.
-Certain of the Loans are insured by MHF, a unit of the Division of Credit Assurance of the Department, pursuant to State law (the "MHF Loans").
-For more information relating to the financial condition of MHF, see APPENDIX F-"MORTGAGE INSURANCE AND GUARANTEE PROGRAMS- THE MHF INSURANCE PROGRAM" and APPENDIX J-"AUDITED FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND."
+Certain of the Loans have been or may be insured by MHF, a unit of the Division of Credit Assurance of the Department, pursuant to State law (the "MHF Loans").
+For more information relating to the financial condition of MHF, see APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - THE MHF INSURANCE PROGRAM" and APPENDIX J-1 - "AUDITED FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND" and APPENDIX J-2 - "UNAUDITED INTERIM FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND."